-Explanation: Deleted users are detected during a Trawl when processing of all users has completed.
-If an error prevents the recognition of all users that should be in the

-Census, then no users are deleted.

-Possible Cause: Time-outs prevented the detection of all users defined by the Search objects, or a resolve those errors.
+- Explanation: Deleted users are detected during a Trawl when processing of all users has completed.
+If an error prevents the recognition of all users that should be in the Census, then no users are deleted. - Possible Cause: Time-outs prevented the detection of all users defined by the Search objects, or a Search object was invalid. - Action: Check the operational log for errors and determine the actions required to resolve those errors.